 The early spring salad garden is being planted to make available freshly harvested, organic spring salad crops to shareholders throughout the shorter, cooler days of the growing season.

-Several weeks after the first alfalfa and broccoli sprouts in mid March, our early salad greens begin (eight varieties featuring arugulas, hon sai tai, mizuna, komatsuna, and vitamin green).
-These are followed in mid April by lucious pea greens, lettuces, wonderful spinach, kale, and chard.
+Several weeks after the first sunflower shoots and peashoots in mid March, our early salad greens begin (eight varieties featuring arugulas, hon sai tai, mizuna, komatsuna, and vitamin green).
+These are followed in mid April by lucious lettuces, wonderful spinach, kale, and chard.
 Several early herbs always lend great flavors.
 We always try new things so there are always a few surprises.
 Ending early June, this garden is a nice "appetizer" for the more substantial and hearty summer season to follow

 A definite sandwich and salad lovers delight, the spring garden offers a chance to eat great food, and get into the rhythm of weekly harvests, pick-ups/deliveries, and schedule adjustments required of the CSA production season.
 Busting winter cabin fever doesn't hurt either.
 Fresh egg shares (we're getting more now) are a nice compliment to these spring salads.

 Most of these spring crops are raised under unheated cold frame, hoophouse, and field conditions.
 Production projections are approximate and depend on weather conditions.
 Most items are clean as harvested, but may require a quick rinse before eating.
 Only well aged and composted manures are used in the production of these salad crops.

 We have raised "micro green shoots" for ourselves for over twenty five years and for CSA for fifteen years.
 We do take special care in their production.
 They are grown in organic soil, in clean plastic trays in the nursery under normal light and humidity conditions.
 They are dark green, tasty, and keep well.
 Cooler conditions of early spring keep them nutritious and crisp.